A Brief History of Rotary in Cyprus

 There followed another pause of fifteen years and in 1969 Paphos acquired its own Rotary Club, to be followed next year, in 1970, by Kyrenia.

-Today there are nineteen Rotary Clubs in Cyprus, each of which has carried out a wealth of projects in its community and overseas.
+Today there are twenty Rotary Clubs in Cyprus, each of which has carried out a wealth of projects in its community and overseas.

-You can find details of these Clubs and their projects in their websites, which are listed on the right.
+You can find details of these Clubs and their projects on their websites, which are listed on the right.

 In addition to the Rotary Clubs that there are a number of Inner Wheel Clubs for the ladies of Rotarians and also Rotaract Clubs and Interact Clubs catering for the youth of the Island.